Mapo Hall

 Mapo Hall is the colonial-style Ibadan City Hall on top of Mapo Hill in Ibadan, Oyo State, Nigeria.
 Mapo Hall was commissioned during the colonial era by Captain Ross in 1929.

-It was designed and constructed by engineer Robert Jones.
-Officially Robert A. Jones (1882–1949), "Taffy" was a Welsh man who worked in southern Nigeria between 1910 and 1944 and was seconded to Ibadan Native Authority in 1923 as a road engineer, where he remained until his retirement to Wales.
-He is also ascribed as being the engineer who built Manor House in Iseyin.
+It was designed and constructed by Engineer Robert Jones.
+Robert A. Jones (1882–1949), also known as "Taffy" was a Welsh man who worked in southern Nigeria between 1910 and 1944.
+He was a member of Ibadan Native Authority in 1923 as a road engineer, where he remained until his retirement to Wales.
+He is also ascribed as being the engineer who built the Manor House in Iseyin.